Finlux: History

+In 1984 the OBC Satellite range was replaced with the Design 1000 range with modern "slim-line" cabinets designed by Tapani Hyvönen.

+In 1988 was launched the Sky Design TV range with state-of-the-art design and various advanced features, that was awarded by various magazines across Europe.

 In 1991, the EL manufacturing was sold to Planar.
 A new company, Planar International was formed to continue manufacturing EL displays in Espoo, Finland.
 Planar later consolidated all of its EL manufacturing in Espoo and closed its Oregon EL facility.

-In 1992, Finlux TV manufacturing was sold to Nokia, which already was manufacturing TV sets with brands Salora, Schaub-Lorenz and Oceanic.
+In 1992, after the Lohja Corporation bankruptcy, Lohja Consumer Electronics (Lohja Kulutuselektroniikka) and consequently Finlux TV manufacturing was sold to Nokia, which already was manufacturing TV sets with brands Salora, Schaub-Lorenz and Oceanic.

 In 1996, Nokia sold all its TV factories and brand names to Hong Kong company Semi-Tech, which continued manufacturing TV sets in one factory in Finland until the year 2000, when the Finnish subsidiary of Semi-Tech filed for bankruptcy.

 A new company under the Finlux Oy name, owned by Norwegian company Otrum Electronics, was formed to continue TV manufacturing.
 However, they had serious troubles with their product line, which was based on CRT TVs.
 The market had swung to flat-panel TVs and Finlux failed to switch in time.
 With 50 million euros in debt, the company filed for bankruptcy in September 2005.

-In 2006, the Turkish electronics company Vestel, owned by the Zorlu Holding corporate group, bought the Finlux brand.
+In January 2006, the Turkish electronics company Vestel Elektronik, owned by the Zorlu Holding corporate group, bought the Finlux brand.
+At the time of acquisition, Vestel assembled its television sets in Turkey; the brand just before the acquisition had a significant market share in the United Kingdom and in Benelux countries, as well as in Italy, Spain and Portugal.